ankitpokhrel/jira-cli/README.md

     <p align="center">:construction: This project is still a work in progress :construction:</p><br/>
 </div>

-Jira UI is terrible!
-It is slow, buggy, and doesn't even load on occasions.
+Jira UI is inconvenient!
+It is slow and doesn't even load on occasions.
+On top of that, it's tricky to figure out what you might be looking for.
+For instance, what tickets I worked on in the previous sprint?
 Fortunately, Jira API seems to have a decent response time.
-Even though not everything is available in the public API, things can be hacked around to port routine tasks to the CLI and avoid the UI as much as possible.
+Even though not everything is available via the public API, things can be hacked around to port routine tasks to the CLI and speed up your workflow to some extent.

 This tool mostly focuses on issue search and navigation at the moment.
 However, it also includes features like issue creation, updating a ticket status, and so on.